-Bentley Goes to School- A Simple Story About Staying Safe with Food Allergies
+Bentley Goes to School: A Simple Story About Staying Safe

 Bentley is an adorable dog who goes to school for the first time.
-He begins to worry about being away from his parents and wonders how to keep himself safe due to his food allergies.
-However, Bentley knows how to keep himself safe, and his teachers know about his epinephrine pen, too.
-After a fun day filled with activities like snack time, arts and crafts, and recess.
-At the end of the day, he’s excited to come back tomorrow.
+He begins to worry about being away from his parents and wonders how to stay away from food allergies.
+However, Bentley knows how to keep himself safe, and his teachers also know about his epinephrine pen.
+He’s excited to return to school after a fun day of activities like snack time, arts and crafts, and recess.

-In the back of the book, author Sakina Bajowala, MD, a pediatric immunologist, delves into more detail about the oral immunotherapy (OIT).
+In the back of the book, author Sakina Bajowala, MD, a pediatric immunologist, delves into more detail about oral immunotherapy.
 She uses the car analogy while sharing tips for discussing allergy treatment with children.

-Kids with food allergies thrive with the care and concern of friends, family and teachers.
-These food allergy books are important for building empathy and understanding.
+Kids with food allergies thrive with the care and concern of friends, family, and teachers.
+These books about food allergies are important for building empathy and understanding.